opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 This is not possible at the moment, but you can configure and save another view.

 A [feature request](../../../development/submit-feature-idea/) to change this can be found [here](https://community.openproject.com/projects/openproject/work_packages/31423/activity).

+### How to create work package hierarchies after the initial creation of the issue?

+After the creation of the work package you can still assign a parent work package.
+Select Update and choose afterwards the More option. (s.a.)
+Enter the work package number and click Submit below the other description fields.

+### How to create custom work package filters?

+If you feel that the work package as they are listed by default do not give the information you need, you can filter and sort them according to your needs.
+Select Add filter on the right and set the value to your preferences.
+If you click Apply the view will be updated.
+Additionally your can sort the values in the individual columns.
+Just click the column title to make use of this function.

 ### I sorted my work package list and when I get back to my work package list it doesn't look the same way again.
 Why?